Covid 19 coronavirus: US death toll hits 200,000

 At the same time, gaps in leadership led to shortages of testing supplies.
 Internal warnings to ramp up production of masks were ignored, leaving states to compete for protective gear.

-Trump downplayed the threat early on, advanced unfounded notions about the behavior of the virus, promoted unproven or dangerous treatments, complained that too much testing was making the U.S. look bad, and disdained masks, turning face coverings into a political issue.
+Trump downplayed the threat early on, advanced unfounded notions about the behaviour of the virus, promoted unproven or dangerous treatments, complained that too much testing was making the US look bad, and disdained masks, turning face coverings into a political issue.

-On April 10, the president predicted the U.S. wouldn't see 100,000 deaths.
+On April 10, the President predicted the US wouldn't see 100,000 deaths.
 That milestone was reached May 27.

 Nowhere was the lack of leadership seen as more crucial than in testing, a key to breaking the chain of contagion.

 "We have from the very beginning lacked a national testing strategy," Nuzzo said.
 "For reasons I can't truly fathom we've refused to develop one."

-Such coordination should be led by the White House, not by each state independently, she said.
+Such co-ordination should be led by the White House, not by each state independently, she said.

-Roberto Tobias Jr., a 17-year-old from Queens in New York City, lost his mother and father to Covid-19 a month apart in the spring.
+Roberto Tobias jnr, a 17-year-old from Queens in New York City, lost his mother and father to Covid-19 a month apart in the spring.
 He and his sister also contracted the virus but recovered.
 Tobias is now applying to college, hoping to get into Columbia University and become a neurosurgeon.

 "Because it's just me and my sister, we sort of have to rely on each other," he said.
 "We were the only blood left."

-The real number of dead from the crisis could be significantly higher: As many as 215,000 more people than usual died in the U.S. from all causes during the first seven months of 2020, according to CDC figures.
-The death toll from COVID-19 during the same period was put at about 150,000 by Johns Hopkins.
+The real number of dead from the crisis could be significantly higher: as many as 215,000 more people than usual died in the US from all causes during the first seven months of 2020, according to CDC figures.
+The death toll from Covid-19 during the same period was put at about 150,000 by Johns Hopkins.

-Researchers suspect some coronavirus deaths were overlooked, while other deaths may have been caused indirectly by the crisis, by creating such turmoil that people with chronic conditions such as diabetes or heart disease were unable or unwilling to get treatment.
+Researchers suspect some coronavirus deaths were overlooked, and other deaths may have been caused indirectly by the crisis, by creating such turmoil that people with chronic conditions such as diabetes or heart disease were unable or unwilling to get treatment.

 Dark, the emergency physician at Baylor, said that before the crisis, "people used to look to the United States with a degree of reverence.
 For democracy.
 For our moral leadership in the world.
 Supporting science and using technology to travel to the moon."